AIA, LEED AP

 T. David Fitz-Gibbon Associate Professor

-John Folan is the T. David Fitz-Gibbon Professor of Architecture, Director of the Urban Design Build Studio (UDBS), track Chair of the Masters of Urban Design (MUD) Program, and member of the Urban Laboratory faculty at Carnegie Mellon University.
+John Folan is the T. David Fitz-Gibbon Associate Professor of Architecture, Director of the Urban Design Build Studio (UDBS), and member of the Urban Laboratory faculty at Carnegie Mellon University.
 He is a graduate of the University of Illinois (Bachelor of Science in Architecture, High Honors) and the University of Pennsylvania (Masters of Architecture) where he was a Kahn Fellow and recipient of the Henry Adams Medal.

 Registered as an Architect since 1995, John has focused his research on the methodologies employed in the translation from drawing to building.
 He investigates this in two ways: as pure developmental analysis and in application through critical practice.
 The research embraces methodology in the context of site condition, constructive logic, and material technologies - both traditional and emergent.
 A fundamental component of the research is the development of representational techniques and analytical experiments that enable simultaneous study of physical and phenomenological conditions.
 Experimentation with representation and analytical testing is investigated as a means of collapsing the multifaceted layers that separate conception and construction, establishing an analogue between representation and fabrication.